-Change engine oil after the first 25 hours of operation (after the 25-hour break-in period, Page 11).
+Change engine oil after the first 25 hours of operation (after the 25-hour break-in period, Page 10).
 Thereafter, change oil every 50 operating hours.
 Change oil more frequently if operating consistently under heavy load or at high ambient temperatures.
-To change oil, proceed as follows:

-Run engine for at least 5 minutes, then shut down.

-With engine still warm, remove oil drain cap from oil drain hose (Figure 9).
-Drain oil completely into a suitable container.
+- Warm up engine for at least five minutes, then shut down. - With engine still warm from running, remove oil drain plug (Figure 8).
+Drain oil completely into a suitable container. - When oil has drained, install and tighten oil drain plug.